KodstarBootcamp/curriculum/python/week1/resources.md

-# Python ile programlamaya giriş 1. hafta kaynakları
+# Introduction to programming using Python Week 1 Resources

-Bu dökümanda 1. hafta konularına hazırlanmak için kullanabileceğiniz kaynaklar verilmiştir.
+This document lists resources that can be used to prepare for week 1 subjects.
-- Bilgisayarlar nasıl çalışır
+- How computers work?
   > https://www.khanacademy.org/computing/computer-science/how-computers-work2
-- Programlama terimleri
+- Programming terms
   > https://caylakyazilimci.com/post/programlama-terimleri
-- PyCharm kurulumu
+- PyCharm instalation
   > https://www.youtube.com/watch?v=CF8C5gOZaws
-- Phyton kitabı
+- Python book
   > https://belgeler.yazbel.com/python-istihza/

-Yukarıda week1’e tıklayarak 1. hafta soru çözümlerine erişebilirsiniz.
+You can access week 1 solutions by clicking week1 link above.